flint-xf-fan/Byzantine-Federated-RL/README.md

 Flint Xiaofeng Fan, Yining Ma, Zhongxiang Dai, Wei Jing, Cheston Tan and Kian Hsiang Low. "[Fault-Tolerant Federated Reinforcement Learning with Theoretical Guarantee](https://arxiv.org/pdf/2110.14074.pdf)." *In 35th Conference on Neural Information Processing Systems (NeurIPS-21)*, Dec 6-14, 2021.

-The experiments in the paper was conducted on Ubuntu 18.04 with a 14 cores (28 threads) Intel(R) Core(TM) i9-10940X CPU @ 3.30GHz and 64G memory.
+The experiments in the paper were conducted on Ubuntu 18.04 with a 14 cores (28 threads) Intel(R) Core(TM) i9-10940X CPU @ 3.30GHz and 64G memory.

-The code following this instruction is also tested on Ubuntu 20.04 with ... note, for his setup, due to the CPU, you may run into the following issue like we had.. we solved this issue by following...

-Ubuntu 20.04
+We also tested on Ubuntu 20.04 with an 8 cores (16 threads) Intel(R) Core(TM) i9-11900K CPU @ 3.50GHz and 128G memory.
+Some extra steps may be necessary for this CPU which we gave details in installation.
 # Dependencies
 - Python 3.7
 - Pytorch 1.5.0